Lingerie, iPads: Mexican kid-free couples fuel high-end boom

 What is clear is that spending by the no-kids set is resilient.

-Sales at department stores Palacio de Hierro and Liverpool (LIVEPOLC1.MX) rose about 10 percent in the first quarter from the year earlier, almost double revenue growth at supermarket chains Wal-Mart de Mexico WALMEXV.MX and Soriana (SORIANAB.MX) over the same period.
+Sales at department stores Palacio de Hierro and Liverpool rose about 10 percent in the first quarter from the year earlier, almost double revenue growth at supermarket chains Wal-Mart de Mexico and Soriana over the same period.

 "Clearly the soft patch has had a bigger impact on Mexico's upcoming middle class and not necessarily on the wealthier segments of the economy, which continue to consume," said Will Landers, an equity portfolio manager at BlackRock.